 In the beginning of sophomore year, I finally made it.
 A bunch of us piled into an older student’s green van – one person in the trunk – and drove over.
 I got a yummy chocolate-vanilla swirl and ate it standing in the small patch of light outside the stand with my friends.
 It was cheap and fun and, weirdly, I didn’t get any photos.
 I’ve only been a handful of times since, but it feels special to me.
 It’s a place that will always be a quintessential memory of my time at Oberlin.
 I think senior year might be the year I finally have a Krieg’s profile picture too – I have to inspire some first-years to go check it out!!

-See you next week!
+See you soon!
 Let me know if you have any suggestions of things to add to the list.